Kevin Taylor (serial killer): Investigation and arrest

 In early August, police in Chicago's north side issued an alert to local street women, warning them about the recent murders.
-By this time, they already had been investigating the deaths of up to 18 women involved with prostitution dating back to the 1990s.
-When police were examining the body of Blunt, they discovered a timecard underneath her, which contained Taylor's name, and he was arrested at his job on August 24.
+By this time, they were investigating the deaths of up to 18 women involved with prostitution dating back to the 1990s.
+When police examined the body of Blunt, they discovered a timecard underneath her, which contained Taylor's name.
+Subsequently, police arrested him at his job on August 21.
 By this time, the four murders were suspected to be linked, and police sought to question the only surviving victim of the killer, who was Robinson.

-In a police line-up, Robinson identified Taylor as the man who attacked her, and he was charged with the other murders.
+In a police line-up, Robinson identified Taylor as the man who attacked her.
+Other evidence, including a fingerprint matching Taylor's that was found on the trashcan Halk was found in, led prosecutors to file three additional murder charges.
 The charges laid against him surprised just about everyone who knew Taylor.
 Larry Jones, a friend of Taylor's girlfriend, told the Chicago Tribune that "He just didn’t do all the things they say he did.
 I went to church today to pray for him.
 I hope he gets through this alright."

-After some time however, Taylor confessed to police that he had been responsible for all five crimes because he became enraged at the women during sex.
+After some time however, Taylor confessed to police that he was responsible for all five crimes because he became enraged at the women during sex.
 With the help of local authorities, Taylor led them to the murder scenes, and reenacted the methods he used killing his victims.